 However, a word of advice for those seeking tranquility: Cenote Choo-Ha’s popularity can lead to crowded afternoons.
 To increase your chances of enjoying the cenote in peace, consider planning your visit for the early hours of the morning or arriving shortly before it closes.
 This strategic timing ensures a more serene and personal encounter with the magic of Cenote Choo-Ha, where history, nature, and adventure converge in captivating harmony.

 - Location: Valladolid, Yucatan (94.5 km northwest of Tulum)

-- Amenities: There’s quite a few amenities here, from toilets, shower, and changing rooms facilities to a gift shop and eateries.
+- Amenities: There are quite a few amenities here, from toilets, showers, and changing room facilities to gift shops and eateries.

 Things to know before visiting a cenote

 You can’t use sunscreen.
 While sunscreen is typically a go-to essential for sun-soaked adventures, cenotes present a unique situation where you’ll need to leave your sunscreen bottle at home.
 The reason behind this seemingly counterintuitive advice lies in the fragility of cenote environments.

 Cenotes are delicate ecosystems, and the oils found in many sunscreens, as well as other types of sprays and lotions, can cause harm to both the cenotes themselves and the wildlife that inhabit them.
 To ensure the preservation of these natural wonders, it’s crucial to abstain from using sunscreen when visiting cenotes.